-- 1. Gayakwad, Ramakant .
-Op Amps & Linear Integrated circuits - 2.
-Coughlin Op Amps & Linear Integrated circuits - 3.
-Dudeja, RaviRaj.
-Op Amps & Linear Integrated circuits
+- 1. Op Amps & Linear Integrated circuits by RamakantGayakwad. - 2.
+Op Amps & Linear Integrated circuits by Coughlin - 3.
+Op Amps & Linear Integrated circuits by RaviRajDudeja

 Course Title: Antenna Engineering

 The purpose of this course is to enable the students to understand the basics of antennas and various types of antenna arrays and its radiation patterns.
 The main objective of this subject is to help students to identify the different latest antennas available for specific communication.